Paperspace/cluster-installer/README.md

-# Gradient Installer
+# Cluster Installer

 ![combined](https://user-images.githubusercontent.com/585865/89805086-1c09a380-db03-11ea-975f-5c8aa65a26fa.png)

 Run the [Gradient MLOps Platform](https://gradient.paperspace.com) anywhere.
-The Gradient Installer is a CLI to setup and manage [Gradient private clusters](https://docs.paperspace.com/gradient/gradient-private-cloud/setup) on AWS, NVIDIA DGX-1, and any VM / Bare metal.
+The Cluster Installer is a CLI to setup and manage [Gradient private clusters](https://docs.paperspace.com/gradient/gradient-private-cloud/setup) on AWS, NVIDIA DGX-1, and any VM / Bare metal.

 Terraform is used under the hood to setup all the infrastructure.
 Terraform modules can also be used directly to integrate Gradient into an existing Terraform setup.